okeeffed/cheat-sheets/GraphQL/GraphQL.md

 ## Starting with GraphQL

-Now that we've seen the shortfalls of RESTful routing.
+Now that we've seen the shortfalls of RESTful routing, let's see how GraphQL can help us out.